NiclasHaderer/thoth-audiobook-server/openapi/README.md

 }
 ```

-If you want some custom behaviour that is not covered by these three responses, you can create your own response (see the binary response for an example).
+If you want some custom behavior not covered by these three responses, you can create your own response (see
+the binary response for an example).

 ```kotlin
 class BinaryResponse(val bytes: ByteArray) : BaseResponse {
     override suspend fun respond(call: ApplicationCall) {